 apprehension, confusion, annoyance, fear, loathing, anger

-Eg: new users, evaluators, or when introducing a new concept, feature, or product
+Examples: new users, evaluators, or when introducing a new concept, feature, or product

-In product we use this principle in Flags, Error messages, and First impressions.
+In product we use this principle in flags, error messages, and first impressions.

 Use when we're trying to be informative and to build trust.